 Don’t Get Burned by Re-Strokes

-The skin on your face is sensitive.
+The skin on your face is sensitive and during a shave, men take between 30-700 strokes.
+So thread lightly if you want to avoid razor burn.
 Shave with the grain and a light amount of pressure to help avoid razor burn, irritation, and cuts.

 Hydrate to Protect

-Finish up your shave with a moisturising after shave gel or lotion that refreshes your skin and replenishes moisture to leave your skin feeling more comfortable.
-We suggest these
+Finish up your shaving routine with a moisturising after shave gel or lotion that refreshes your skin and replenishes moisture to leave your skin feeling more comfortable.
+We suggest these.